 Youth Ministry Foundations 3

 Teaching Methods and Curriculum Design 3

 Adolescent Psychology 3

 Children's Ministries 3

-Teaching Methods and Curriculum Design Adolescent Psychology

-CEM-3123 Youth Ministries 3
+Youth Ministries 3

-CEM-3133 Adult Ministries 3
+Adult Ministries 3

-CEM-3233 Youth Ministry Issues 3
+Youth Ministry Issues 3

+Teaching Methods and Curriculum Design Adolescent Psychology Children's Ministries Youth Ministries Adult Ministries
-CEM-4092 Senior Ministry Integrations-Youth Ministries 2

-CEM-4113 Multiple Staff and Team Ministries 3

-CEM-4133 Leadership of Christian Educational Ministries 3

-OTR-2013 Global Evangelism 3

-PAS-2023 History & Polity of the Church of the Nazarene 63 63

-PAS-4023 Church Administration and Finance 3

-Electives or Minor Courses
+CEM-4092 Senior Ministry Integrations-Youth Ministries 2 CEM-4113 Multiple Staff and Team Ministries 3 CEM-4133 Leadership of Christian Educational Ministries 3 OTR-2013 Global Evangelism 3 PAS-2023 History & Polity of the Church of the Nazarene 3 PAS-4023 Church Administration and Finance 3 38 hours Electives or Minor Courses 15 hours

-- Completion of the Christian Educational Ministries program requirements fulfills educational requirements for ordination as deacon in the Church of the Nazarene. - Students should note that the individual districts in the Church of the Nazarene have autonomy in determining which courses fulfill the educational requirements for ordination.
+- Completion of the Christian Educational Ministries program requirements fulfills educational • requirements for ordination as deacon in the Church of the Nazarene. - Students should note that the individual district in the Church of the Nazarene have autonomy in determining which courses fulfill the educational requirements for ordination.
 Students should consult with their respective district ministry board to determine what courses are required for ordination by that district.